 The copper rod being used shall comply with at least one of IS 12444 and IS 2378/ISO 1190-1.

 Resistivity of a material is the resistance of a wire of that material of unit length and unit cross- sectional area.
-The standard value of resistivity of high conductivity annealed copper wire which shall be used for calculation is to be considered as 0.017 24 Ω.mm2/m at 20 °C. The measurement accuracy shall be within 0.5%.
+The standard value of resistivity of high conductivity annealed copper wire which shall be used for calculation is to be considered as 0.017 24 Ω.mm2/m at 20 °C. The measurement accuracy shall be within 0.5 percent.
 The resistivity of the finished product (CTC) shall be as per Table 7 below:

 Table 7